 Provided that January and February are rainy months, and that often the Park is closed due to the bad weather, with the climate changes we can have a scorching hot summer one year and a rainy one the following year.
 Just consider that in December 2017 and January 2018 there was so much snow on the Vesuvius that it looked like hiking on the Alps!
 The road was full of ice and snow, so the authorities were forced to close it.

-March, April and May can be good months, because the air is still nice and it won’t be too hot.
+March, April and May can be good months, because the air is still nice and it won’t be too hot (so if you have planned a spring trip to Italy it will be ideal!).
 June is a bit warmer, and still a good period, but it’s more crowded because of the many cruising ships docking into our port.
 So many companies offer a visit to Mount Vesuvius in their day trips catalog so be prepared to hike with more people.

 My personal opinion is that you should avoid the warmer months.
 July and August, even the first part of September are going to be a nightmare.
 The air is too warm, there’s too much sun, too many people, and the humidity rate is so high that it feels like you’re breathing warm water.
 Not the nicest feeling at all!